 This recipe was one that was used by Grammy Treworgy’s mother, Great-grandmother Harris.
 She found it in a cookbook that was compiled by the alumni of Miss Liggitts’ School for Girls, a finishing school which Great-grandmother Harris had attended in 1910!
 This recipe was submitted by G. Mennen Williams, who was a governor of Michigan in the early 1950’s.

-Superb Pumpkin Chocolate Chip Cookies—from Rachel Banks, a well-loved cousin
+Superb Pumpkin Chocolate Chip Cookies—from Rachel Jenkins, a well-loved cousin

 1 can pumpkin pie filling 2-3 tsp milk

 2 tsp baking soda 2 beaten eggs

 2 cups sugar 1 cup oil

 4 cups flour 4 tsp baking powder